What FDA Approval of GW Pharmaceuticals’ Epidiolex Means for Compassionate Cultivation and Medical Cannabis in Texas

 From a market perspective, I expect the impact of Epidiolex to be fairly contained.
 There are a few reasons for this.

 Additionally, our advanced extraction processes and rigorous batch testing via flash chromatography allow us to achieve a level of consistency in our products that equals pharmaceutical production, and our test results are publicly available.
-We are also evaluating the potential of a THC-free “CBD Pure” product that would provide full-spectrum benefits that Epidiolex cannot.
+We are also evaluating the potential of a full-spectrum “CBD Plus” product that would provide the synergistic “entourage effects” and benefits that Epidiolex cannot.

 Finally, Epidiolex is initially expected to cost U.S. patients about $2,500 a month.
 Our CBD-based medications cost just a fraction of that.
 Even if health insurers agree to cover Epidiolex, it’s unclear how long it would actually take for such coverage to kick in, and many patients are not insured.
 For uninsured patients, our CBD products are available at a far more affordable price point.

-Ultimately, I believe the big-picture implications of the FDA approving a CBD-based medication far outweigh any potential market disruption that Epidiolex may cause.
-While initially focused on CBD-based medicines for the treatment of intractable epilepsy, Compassionate Cultivation’s long-term success is greatly enhanced by any developments that may help expand Texas’ medical cannabis program or lead to the federal rescheduling of CBD.
+Ultimately, I believe the big-picture implications of the FDA approving a CBD-based medication far outweigh any potential market disruption Epidiolex may cause.
+While initially focused on CBD-based medicines for the treatment of intractable epilepsy, Compassionate Cultivation’s long-term success is greatly enhanced by any developments that may help expand Texas’ medical cannabis program and lead to the federal rescheduling of CBD.